 A static spherically symmetric solutions can be obtained (\ref{DMEinsteinequation}) as

 with

 Here, $M$ is the mass parameter of the black hole, $Q$ is the charge of black hole and $\lambda'$ is the PFDM parameter.
 From the Einstein equation, we can get

-thus parameter $\lambda'$ denotes the contribution of dark sector to the total energy density which is why we call $\lambda$ PFDM parameter.
-Invoking the dominant energy condition $\rho>0$, we can find that $\lambda'<0$ and in the following, we will remove the absolute value symbol of $\lambda'$ from the equation (\ref{RNdSPFDMmetric}) and redefine $-\lambda'$ as $\lambda$ ~\cite{Liang:2023jrj},
+thus parameter $\lambda'$ denotes the contribution of dark sector to the total energy density which is why we call it PFDM parameter.
+Invoking the weak energy condition $\rho \geqslant 0$, we can find that $\lambda'\leqslant 0$ and in the following, we will remove the absolute value symbol of $\lambda'$ from the equation (\ref{RNdSPFDMmetric}) and redefine $-\lambda'$ as $\lambda$ ~\cite{Liang:2023jrj},